rogue7373/recon/README.md

 Script Name: networkfloodz.py

+** Warning **
+This tool should be used to generate traffic only and not for malicious purposes.

-modules: Scapy installed with pip install scapy
+modules: Scapy installed with pip install scapy.

+User input for choice of Source, Target.

+by changing range(100,150) to an increased number will generate more packets.

+Example: range(100, 20000000) will send a large number of packets.